 There are some risks to taking the plunge and becoming a landlord.
 Sometimes tenants don’t pay the rent.
-Sometimes there’s damage to the property either by the tenant or by natural disasters.
+Sometimes there’s damage to the investment property either by the tenant or by natural disasters.
 Lots of things can always go wrong.
-However, we work really hard to make sure we’re putting great tenants in place who are going to take care of your property and treat it as their own.
+However, we work really hard to make sure we’re putting great tenants in place who are going to take care of your investment property and treat it as their own.

 We do routine walkthroughs so that we can catch any damage before a small thing becomes a big thing.
 We also offer home warranties for landlords that can help mitigate those unexpected expenses.
 While we do a lot to try to mitigate those damages, it’s still a possibility, so we highly recommend landlords have some reserve money set aside just in case those things happen.
 Being a landlord is not for everyone, but we do the best we can to make it a profitable venture for you.

 If you’d like to learn more about the benefits of renting vs selling, please check out our other articles on this important topic.

 If you’d like an estimate on the financial comparison of renting vs selling, please check out this calculator tool.